Ireland '23 - Day 8, 9 & 10 - Ring of Kerry II - Portmagee, Kenmare, Killarney & train to Dublin

 Around 9 am, I walked 5 minutes to the Tom Crean Brewery to get photos.
 Who is Tom Crean ?....see Postscript below.

-note 3 - This is Upper Killarney Lake on an overcast & cold day, looking south, from a road stop on the N72.
+note - This is Upper Killarney Lake on an overcast & cold day, looking south, from a road stop on the N72.
+T

-Then I wandered around, and being Saturday, it was a little crowded with locals.
+Then I wandered around town, and being Saturday, it was a little crowded with locals.

-The City cleverly arranged it so that different street musicians can tie into the town's vast speaker system, for a few songs or tunes at a time.
-Musicians are often in non-descript places, for instance, on a side alley I walked past a fiddler playing the (profound) tune from Leonard Cohen's Hallelujah, and it was being broadcast across town.
+The City cleverly arranged to have street musicians in different places tie into the town's speaker system, for a few songs or tunes at a time.
+On a side alley, I came upon a fiddler playing the tune from Leonard Cohen's Hallelujah, and it was being broadcast across town.

 It was stunning, and the fiddler was talented, and I was teary-eyed a bit.